dataset-ninja/opencows2020/README.md

 # OpenCow2020: Visual Identification of Individual Holstein Friesian Cattle via Deep Metric Learning

-OpenCow2020 is a dataset for object detection, identification tasks.
+OpenCow2020 is a dataset for object detection and identification tasks.